20 Meaningful Christmas Gifts That Don’t Break The Bank

 As your focus turns towards the upcoming holiday season, commit to giving with more intentionality, gifts that truly do celebrate the person receiving the gifts.
 It is the thought that counts.
 Put thought into your gift-giving and you will win every time!

 - Time.
 Yes, that’s right- the gift of time.
-Set up a coffee date, dinner date or day out together.
+Set up a coffee date, dinner date, or a day out together.
 It doesn’t matter what you do during the time, as long as your phone is silenced and put away, being present with those you love is the best present of all.

 - A Letter About Your Love For Them.
 This is special for anyone- parents, children, spouses, friends- we crave to know that our loved ones do value us.
 It doesn’t have to be perfect prose, just heartfelt thoughts.